Levels of Care

 All IOP patients have access to all of the treatment options they had from the start of their clinical recovery journey.
 This includes MAT if needed.
 MAT is available to clients for a short term, long term, or lifetime use.

 After the IOP, clients go may through a general outpatient program.
 During the general outpatient program, the client will complete their clinical care.
-Programing occurs for 1-2 sessions a week as well as individual therapy.
+Treatment occurs for 1-2 sessions a week as well as individual therapy.
 After the general outpatient program, the client will be fully reintegrated into the community and their family’s lives.

 Aftercare is provided by most addiction recovery programs.
 Aftercare is a group of optional programs such as recreational activities like cookouts and continued support.
 The reason for social aftercare activities is to help graduates of the program make new friends and even engage in new hobbies that can take the place of people who might destabilize their road to sobriety.